 - I hope you love these as much as we do!

-Veal has a delicate taste and is very tender.
-The tenderness is what many people crave when it comes to veal.
-Most cuts of veal cook quickly.
-Veal easily takes on the flavors you use while cooking it, whether it’s a delicate or a robust sauce or simple herbs and spices, either highlights the tenderness and delicate texture of the protein.
+Whether it’s a delicate or a robust sauce.
+Or simple herbs and spices, either highlights the tenderness and delicate texture of the protein.
 When cooked correctly a veal chop or cutlet is amazingly tender, similar to filet mignon.
-It’s juicy and full of flavor.
+It's juicy and full of flavor.

-Veal is a high-quality protein, a 3-ounce serving of cooked trimmed lean veal is approximately 170 calories and it’s a good source of key nutrients.
+Veal is a high-quality protein.
+A 3-ounce serving of cooked trimmed lean veal is approximately 170 calories and it’s a good source of key nutrients.
 Including vitamin B-6, vitamin B-12, niacin, riboflavin, zinc, selenium, and choline.
 Learn more about veal nutrition here on the Veal Made Easy Website.

 Visit VealMadeEasy.com for all sorts of delicious veal recipes as well as information of veal nutrition, sustainability and more.